 The required sample size is 380 patients.
-For mean exacerbations during 12 months, based on a pooled SD of 0.9 exacerbations (RESPIRE2 - 20), 216 patients would be able to detect a mean difference between groups of 0.4 exacerbations with 90% power and at the 5% significance level.
+Based on the primary outcome of mean exacerbations during 52 weeks, mean exacerbations in the control group of 0.7 and a pooled SD of 0.9 exacerbations (RESPIRE2 - 20), 216 patients would be able to detect a mean difference between groups of 0.4 exacerbations with 90% power and at the 5% significance level.
 To allow for a potential interaction between the two interventions, 50% inflation has been included, to 324 patients.
 Assuming approximately 15% dropout gives a total of 380 patients (95 in each of the four groups).